Silver1078682/Infinite-Room/README.md

 A 2D pixel art sandbox(?) game.
 It is made by GODOT game engine.
 ## NOTE
-The project is still WIP, so there is currently no releases.
+The project is still WIP, so there are currently no releases.